The Anxious Mind – Emerging Stress with Coronavirus:

 The outbreak of this unprecedented virus has turned human lives dreadfully.
 All day long, staring at the wall and sitting in front of the screens leads to frustrations that eventually lead to stress and discomfort.
 Not only this, but the graph has ranked so high when it comes to psychological problems faced by individuals in this pandemic.

-Countries are struggling hard to lower down the spread of this virus by acquiring new testing techniques and implementing lockdowns so that virulence can be limited.
-The major reason for psychological problems comes up when a person bears the brunt of isolation and quarantine.
+Countries are struggling hard to lower the spread of this virus by acquiring new testing techniques and implementing lockdowns so that virulence can be limited.
+The primary reason for psychological problems comes up when a person bears the brunt of isolation and quarantine.

 Who is more likely to face anxiety?

 Not to lie, but accepting this transition phase is quite difficult for parents and students.
 Each day schoolchildren chants for exams to be conducted online while others show full support for on-campus classes.
 Not meeting with your friends and not attaining their desired grades provokes their mental illness.